Following the process, a signed contract is what you must aim for if you want to close these leads and make money.

-Experts have suggested that you use the BANT method to qualify your office cleaning leads.
-This method indicates that you factor in your budget, authority, need, and timeline.
+Experts suggest the BANT method for qualifying office cleaning leads; therefore, indicating that you factor in your budget, authority, need, and timeline.

-While this seems like a very reasonable thing to do, there is a 3-step verification process that maybe even easier.
-It is called the “PPP Method.”
+While this seems like a very reasonable thing to do, there is a 3-step verification process that may be even easier.
+It is called the “PPP Model.”

-These are three “P” are Persona, Problem, and Price.
+These three “P” are Persona, Problem, and Price.

-Your ideal clients can be more than one.
-However, each kind of client that you envision should have a particular persona.
+Your ideal clients can be more than one; however, each client that you, perhaps envisioning should have a particular persona.

-The different categories of persona you may come across in your cleaning business include the office managers, small business owners or property managers at churches, schools, and offices.
+The different categories of persona you may come across in your cleaning business include office managers, small business owners, or property managers at churches, schools, and offices.

-These personas have different qualities; they are the kind of client that do the research and get as much information about your company as they can before approaching you.
+These personas have different qualities; they are the kind of clients that research and get as much information about your company as they can before approaching you.

-When you can identify the type of clients you want to work for, you will eventually become an expert in that niche.
+When you can identify the type of clients you want to work for, you will eventually become a lead magnet.

 The office manager, for instance, wants his office to sparkle because he thinks his clients measure the value that he offers against the cleanliness of his office space.